tnauckunas/multi-domain_field_repair_logs/home-electrical/outlet_install_gallery.md

 ![Standard Outlet Wiring Guide](https://github.com/tnauckunas/multi-domain_field_repair_logs/blob/main/assets/home-electrical/How%20to%20wire%20Diagram.png?raw=true)

+The diagram below wasn’t exactly what I was looking for, but it provided a solid general understanding and helped confirm the orientation of hot, neutral, and ground terminals.

 **✔️ Result:** Every outlet passed inspection.
 The studio was powered on without any faults.
 Installed outlets were grounded, polarized, and safely operational.